Niangmohamed/Advanced-DataWarehouse-Project/README.md

-# Advanced-DataWarehouse-Project
+# Advanced DataWarehouse Project

-Modeling of a data warehouse of orders, sales, deliveries and payments for a commercial company using MySQL, SQL Server, Talend Open Studio and Power BI Desktop.
+<p align='justify'>Modeling of a data warehouse of orders, sales, deliveries and payments for a commercial company using MySQL, SQL Server, Talend Open Studio and Power BI Desktop.</p>